rachel-ruiqi-zhang/rachel-ruiqi-zhang.github.io/content/Rachel's Site/Welcome to my site!.md

    Outside of work, I enjoy creative writing, wandering in nature, occasionally editing videos, and learning through side projects — like using a new platform and build this website from the ground up.
 It’s been an opportunity to stretch both my technical and creative muscles, and a reflection of how I approach challenges: hands-on, curious, and persistent.

    I am open to new possibilities — my diverse professional experience provides a strong foundation for future growth.
 If you’d like to connect — whether for professional opportunities, collaboration, or shared interests — feel free to reach out.
+My email is ruiqizhang1213@outlook.com.

 #### Something more about me:
 - [[My Working Experiences]]